 Composite depreciation—along with all other depreciation schedules and methods—merely results in expense figures.
 These impact the Income statement as debits to Depreciation expense accounts.

 - On detailed Income statements, firms may use several line items—Depreciation expense accounts—for different asset classes.
 They may, for instance, report depreciation expenses separately for asset groups such as Selling Equipment, Office Equipment, and Manufacturing Equipment.

 - Composite depreciation—like other depreciation expenses—has a position on the Income statement consistent with the asset's role in the business:

 - Depreciation expense for Manufacturing equipment could appear above Gross Profit under "Manufacturing Overhead."
 In this case, depreciation expense impacts Gross Profit, as well as Operating Profit and Net Profit below.

 - Alternatively, depreciation expense could appear below Gross Profit but above Operating Profit.

 The $33,000 Office Equipment composite depreciation expense above might belong in that position.
 In that case, the depreciation expense impacts Operating Profit and bottom line Net Profit, but not Gross Profit.

 In brief, depreciation expense lowers Income statement profits each year that owners claim it.
-There is a certain benefit to this, however.
+There is a particular benefit to this, however.
 For companies that pay taxes on operating income, lower profits also mean a lower income tax liability.
 For this reason, depreciation expenses are said to bring tax savings.

 In financial accounting, depreciation is an expense.
-And, Accountants define expense by referring to Balance sheet terms (1) Owners Equity and (2) Assets.
+And, Accountants define "expense" by referring to Balance sheet terms (1) Owners Equity and (2) Assets.
 The expense definition is as follows: